ldhandley/teach-me-website/README.md

 > **Student**: When I run `raco website-preview` inside the `my-website` directory, it open up a page that isn't part of my blog I think:
 ![](./img/weird_page.png)

+**Teacher**: Looks like I gave you a broken tool.
+Can you update `website` and try the previewer again?